ellakoa/postcard-poem/content/posts/tricksy-summer.md

 author: Caroline Whitehouse
 date: 2023-09-14T12:03:26.345Z
 ---
 You’ve got to love our British weather.
 After a promising start in June, the summer of 2023 kind of fizzled out in July and August.
-While we watched the continent bask in outrageously high temperatures we weathered a much cooler climate with menacing winds fronting the most amazing rain storms.
-Be careful what you wish for comes to mind when in September the sun finally decided to give us summer, jammed into a week.
+While we watched the continent bask in outrageously high temperatures, we weathered a much cooler climate with menacing winds fronting rain storms.
+Then in September the sun finally decided to give us summer again, jammed into the first few weeks of autumn.
 How crazy was that?